spaceoden/mpv-recs/README.md

 If you want VRR support, set `drm-vrr-enabled=auto`.[^vrr]

 Set `hwdec=auto-safe` in most cases.
-Using hw decoding should be most efficient, but can cause errors.[^hwdec]
+Using hardware decoding should be most efficient, but can cause errors.[^hwdec]

 Set `autofit-larger=75%x75%`.
 This sets the window size for high resolution videos to a manageable size.[^autofit]